SpyderGamer/Linux-Terminal-for-Newbies/README.md

 - Very little programming knowledge, like: Knowing what a variable is, knowing what arguments do, etc.
 - Superuser privileges (The ability to use 'sudo', aka being admin).

+# Final Note 🗒️
+Feel free to contribute to these notes, open issues, or create pull requests!
+I'm always waiting for more people :D

 ![Cowsay Terminal](https://user-images.githubusercontent.com/85440857/181916453-18a15e76-b207-4195-9252-537f81466988.png)